What requirements must my services comply with to attract European tour operators?

 - Promote your concern for sustainability in your marketing.
 Encourage your clients to post positive reviews on travel review websites like TripAdvisor and Zoover.

 - For more information, see our study about the demand from European tour operators for sustainable tourism suppliers in developing countries.

 One specific sustainability issue that is of crucial importance concerns the protection of children in tourism.
 Many European tour operators have signed The Code.
 This is an industry-driven code of conduct against the sexual exploitation of children in travel and tourism.
 It includes a zero-tolerance policy throughout the value chain.
 Tour operators often require their suppliers to adhere to this.

 The number of certified tourism suppliers in developing countries is still limited.
-The certification process can be demanding and expensive, making it the most feasible for larger enterprises.
+The certification process can be demanding and expensive, making it most feasible for larger enterprises.
 However, large tour operators previously predicted certification to become a mainstream requirement.
 This prediction is now becoming reality, starting with accommodation.
 For example, TUI Benelux’ accommodation partners must have sustainability certification by 2020.

 - Explore your options for certification.
 The Global Sustainable Tourism Council (GSTC) provides additional information on internationally recognised schemes.

-- Apply for national and international sustainability certification.
+- Apply for (inter)national sustainability certification.